hanhdt/iac-monorepo-template/README.md

 - **Dependencies**: Packages can depend on each other, and shared code can be reused across packages.
 - **Separation of Concerns**: Each package should have a clear responsibility and should be decoupled from other packages.
 - **Testing**: Write tests for infrastructure code to ensure correctness and reliability.
-- **Continuous Integration**: Use CI/CD pipelines to automate testing, linting, and deployment.
+- **CI/CD**: Use CI/CD pipelines to automate testing, linting, and deployment.

 ## Project Structure